 Resources for teachers

-The Department requires students to submit all internal assessment written work in type or print.
-Macintosh and PC machines are used in the Department of English and Linguistics and widely in the University.
+The Programme requires students to submit all internal assessment written work in type or print.
+Macintosh and PC machines are used in English and Linguistics and widely in the University.

-Essay cover sheet (Not to go through SafeAssign)
+- Essay cover sheet (Not to go through SafeAssign) (PDF)

-The Plagiarism (Cover) Sheet must be printed and attached to all written work submitted to the Department to confirm that you have read and understood the University and Departmental Policy on Plagiarism and that the work complies with that policy.
-Copies are also available at the Department's reception desk.
+The Plagiarism (Cover) Sheet must be printed and attached to all written work submitted to English and Linguistics to confirm that you have read and understood the University and Programme's Policy on Plagiarism and that the work complies with that policy.
+Copies are also available at the Programme's reception desk.

 Subject guides (University of Otago Library)